 - Deep breathing.
 When your heart is racing and your mind is spinning, it can be hard to figure out what to do first, and that’s where deep breathing comes in.
 Researchers found that deep breathing for five minutes, three times a day for two weeks, helped reduce stress and anxiety in eight out of 10 people.
 And the best part?
 It was a free, easy way to reduce the stress that anyone can do.

 - Try to meditate.
 People who meditate regularly are also less likely to feel lonely or depressed and are less likely to abuse drugs.
 This being said, people are starting to use various CBD or other cannabis-derived medications from somewhere like https://area52.com/ or a similar online store, to further improve the time they spend meditating as they feel it can help them address deeper issues that they might otherwise not tap into.
-You don’t have to give up your hectic lifestyle to start meditating.
+You can learn more about the effects and benefits of CBD on the CFAH website.
+Remember, you don’t have to give up your hectic lifestyle to start meditating.
 Even a few minutes a day can have a major impact on your stress levels and overall well-being.

 While you don’t always have control over the events that trigger your stress, you do have the power to change how you react to them.
 Taking time to find ways to reduce stress and unwind is what keeps us sane.